vksbhandary/web-templates/README.md

-# Bootstrap templates
+# Web templates

-These are collection of web pages designed using bootstrap 3 or 4.
+This repo is collection of various web templates.